udaykirankavaturu/system-design/bloom-filters/README.md

 ## Hash Function Implementation

-To generate multiple hash values, this implementation uses a common technique.
-Instead of implementing *k* different hash functions, we use a single cryptographic hash function (`MD5`) and combine it with a simple iterative process.

-For each item, the `_hashes` method iterates from `0` to `hash_count - 1`.
-In each iteration, it concatenates the item with the current iteration number, hashes the result using MD5, and then takes the modulo with the filter size to get an index within the bit array.

-This approach simulates the behavior of *k* independent hash functions without the complexity of designing and implementing them separately.

-In real-world applications, while this iterative approach is valid, the choice of hash function is critical for performance.
-Cryptographic hash functions like MD5 are generally slower than needed.
-Production-grade Bloom filters often use fast, non-cryptographic hash functions such as:
+This implementation uses a fixed set of four hash functions to populate the bit array.
+This approach is common in real-world scenarios where a specific number of hash functions is chosen to balance performance and accuracy.

+The hash functions used are:

+- **MD5**: A widely used cryptographic hash function.
-- **MurmurHash**: A popular choice known for its speed and good distribution.
+- **Murmur3**: A popular non-cryptographic hash function known for its speed and good distribution.
-- **xxHash**: An extremely fast hash function, often used in high-performance scenarios.
+- **xxHash**: An extremely fast non-cryptographic hash function.
-- **Fowler-Noll-Vo (FNV)**: A simple and effective hash function that is also very fast.
+- **FNV-1a 32-bit**: A simple and effective non-cryptographic hash function.

-These functions are designed to be computationally inexpensive while still providing a uniform distribution of hash values, which is essential for the efficiency of the Bloom filter.
+For each item added to the filter, all four hash functions are applied to it, and the corresponding bits in the array are set to 1.

 ## Local Development Setup